Intrust’s employee-owners are invested in your success.

 We originally planned to transition the company in 2020 by selling part of the business through an ESOP.
 But, by following the Great Game of Business (GGOB), our company became debt-free ahead of schedule, and the ESOP transition began in 2018.

-As part of GGOB, we are continuing to develop the financial literacy of our team to help them prepare to become owners.
+As part of GGOB, we are continuing to develop the financial literacy of our team to help them continue to prosper as owners.
+As a managed service provider, our understanding our our financials helps us serve our customers even better.

 Great Game of Business and Company Culture